dupdob/AocAutomaton/README.md

 ----
 ## How to use it
 ### Prerequisite
-In order to interact with the AoC site, AoCAutomaton requires your AoC session id.
+In order to interact with the AoC site, AoCAutomaton requires **your AoC session id**.
 It is stored as a hexadecimal value in a `session` cookie;
 you must get this value (via your browser of choice).
 Then you have two options:
 1. Safest: store it in an environment variable named `AOC_SESSION`.